sundew28/avrillo/README.md

 ## Security

-For API authentication / security i have implemented a simple token authentication while making calls to th endpoints to grab random quotes.
+For API authentication / security i have implemented a simple token authentication while making calls to the endpoints to grab random 5 quotes.
 A default API key is setup for use as mentioned above.
 You will need to send this in your postman as query param as below.
 The key is already set in the .env file for you to use.
 If not a proper key is passed you will encounter an 'unauthorized' message.

 ```
 Param : api_token